Useful links to other organisations who support medical professionals working in haematology or who provide patient

 DBA UK is a registered charity that delivers support to and conducts research for those living with Diamond Blackfan Anaemia.
 The charity has a telephone support line and holds an annual conference for patients, parents and carers.

 The Immune Thrombocytopenia Support Association is a UK charity promoting the welfare of those living with ITP.
 They recruit volunteer in-house medical advisers and offer patient and parental support by providing information, guidance for schools and 'listening ear' contact with volunteers.

-The Lymphoma Association, a registered UK charity, provides education and training for healthcare professionals and emotional support for patients and those living with Lymphoma.
+Lymphoma Action, a registered UK charity, provides education and training for healthcare professionals and emotional support for patients and those living with Lymphoma.
 Their patient support offers a diverse range of options including a buddy scheme, support groups, a freephone helpline and a live chat service.

 This organisation helps organise informal local and regional groups to enable patients to meet regularly face to face and support each other.